CharlieInRain/docs-site/docs/guides/node/join-mainnet.md

 * 500 GB of free disk space, accessible at a minimum read/write speed of 100 MB/s.
 * 4 cores of CPU and 8 gigabytes of memory (RAM).
 * A broadband Internet connection with upload/download speeds of at least 1 megabyte per second
-* Your full node has to run at least 4 hours per 24 hours in order to catch up with Binance Chain More hours will be better, run your node continuously for best results.
+* Your full node has to run at least 4 hours per 24 hours in order to catch up with BNB Beacon Chain More hours will be better, run your node continuously for best results.

 ## Setting Up a New Node
 > You can skip this part if you have executed the install script.

-First you need to choose a home folder `$BNCHOME` (i.e. ~/.bnbchaind) for Binance Chain.
+First you need to choose a home folder `$BNCHOME` (i.e. ~/.bnbchaind) for BNB Beacon Chain.
 You can setup this by:

 ```